Research Methodology

 Sample volume

-Another issue that may occur during tasting sessions is sensory fatigue.
-That is, you are not able to sense small differences anymore after tasting a lot of samples, so make sure that the samples and your questionnaire do not require large volumes of consumption.
-Around 10-20 mL of a solution may already be enough to judge the taste intensity.
-Typically, sensory panelists can taste up to 40 samples, but this also depends on the number and complexity of the questions.
-To have valid data, try to find the balance in your design between the number of panelists, the number of questions, and the number of samples.
+Typically, sensory panellists can taste up to 40 small samples, but this also depends on the number and complexity of the evaluations.
+To ensure valid and decent quality data, find a balance in your study design between the number of panellists, the number of questions, and the number of samples.

 testing context

-As mentioned before the context in which samples are tested affects rating.
-Testing in a laboratory setting will standardize the context.
-See below some pictures of sensory booths as we have them in the Helix building in Wageningen.
+As mentioned before, the context in which samples are tested affects their evaluation.
+Testing in a controlled laboratory setting will standardise the context.
+See Figures 9, 10, and 11 for images of the sensory lab at the Helix building of Wageningen University & Research, found in Wageningen, the Netherlands.

 the order in by which participants receive the sample may affect the response